Land & People

 Ninety-two percent of its population is urban, with 13.5 million living in the capital, Buenos Aires.
 Roman Catholicism is the major religion and has state support, but there is freedom of religion, and missionaries are permitted to work there.

 Year Entered by BMM1987

 Tom and Neva Parrott opened Argentina in the second-largest city, Cordoba.
 Ernie and Carol Mason arrived in 1996 and started the only independent Baptist work in the southern half of the city.
-At present, our missionaries in Argentina are the Masons, Andrew and Romina Self (who came in 2008), and three couples who came in 2014—Paul and Joanna Avery, Barry and Janelle Yingling, and Mark and Anahí Self.
+At present, our missionaries in Argentina are the Masons, Andrew and Romina Self, and Paul and Joanna Avery.
 All serve in church planting.

 More church planters are needed to launch ministries in Argentina.